dwavesystems/dwave-ocean-sdk/docs/examples/min_vertex.rst

 To run the code in this example, the following is required.

-* The requisite information for problem submission through SAPI, as described in :ref:`dwavesys`.
+* The requisite information for problem submission through SAPI, as described in :ref:`sapi_access`.
 * Ocean tools :doc:`dwave-system </docs_system/sdk_index>`,  :doc:`dimod </docs_dimod/sdk_index>`, and
   :doc:`dwave_networkx </docs_dnx/sdk_index>`.